truveris/flake8-truveris/README.md

 Once installed, `flake8` will automatically start using it whenever it's run.

-All `flake8-truveris` error codes are prefixed with a `T`, so you can adjust your `flake8` config file accordingly depending on your needs.
+All `flake8-truveris` error codes are prefixed with a `T`, so you can adjust your `flake8` config accordingly depending on your needs.

 The full list of error codes for `flake8-truveris` can be found [here](docs/error-codes.md).